arthurweinmann/experiment-process-containers/README.md

 # DISCLAIMER: THIS IS AN OLD EXPERIMENT MADE PUBLIC

 This repository contains an old experiment of mine, so it should not be used as is and probably won't work.
 Nevertheless, it may give you some useful information.

-I used it as a way to learn Rust too so it not very pretty.
+I used it as a way to learn Rust too so it is not very pretty and contains a lot of notes about Rust behaviours and syntax.
 Also the version of Rust used is quite old now.

 With all that said, enjoy!